etingof/talks/devconf-outreachy/source/index.rst

   The main focus of Outreachy is to promote and ensure diversity, getting different people from all over the world to join the open source bandwagon.

-Why being an intern
+Why become an intern
 -------------------

 * To find your aspirations
 * To learn the software engineering craft
-* Start contributing to free and open source software
+* To start contributing to free and open source software
 * To get a job (hopefully, the dream one)

 ..
 Things to talk about ^ (Aija)